Ground collision of two Ilyushin II-76MD in Makhachkala: 4 killed

 Circumstances:

-The aircraft was dispatched to Makhachkala to deliver troops, military equipments and cargo with 7 crew members on board.
+The aircraft was dispatched to Makhachkala to deliver troops, military equipment and cargo with 7 crew members on board.
 Ready for the next trip to Nizhny Novgorod, the crew was cleared to taxi to the holding point of runway 14.
 At that time, the visibility was poor due to the night and foggy conditions.
-Another Ilyushin II-76MD registered RA-76827 was on approach to runway 14 with 25 passengers and a crew of six on board.
+A second Ilyushin II-76MD registered RA-76827 was on approach to runway 14 with 25 passengers and a crew of six on board.
 On final approach, the navigator informed the crew that the headlights should be switched on but no actions was taken.
-In a visibility lower than 800 metres, the aircraft landed slightly to the left of the runway centerline.
-After touchdown, the left wing impacted the cockpit of the II-76 awaiting at the holding bay.
-While RA-76827 suffered only minor damaged and that no one on board was injured, all four crew members in the cockpit of RA-76825 were killed while three other occupants were injured.
+In a visibility lower than 800 metres, the aircraft landed on the left part of the runway, 530 metres past the runway threshold.
+Almost immediately after touchdown, the airplane veered off runway to the left, rolled for about 512 metres when its left wing collided with the cockpit of the II-76 registered RA-76825 that was waiting at a position located 41 metres past the holding position markings.
+RA-76827 continued to roll parallel to the runway and eventually stopped 1'876 metres past the runway 14 threshold with only minor damage, and no one on board was injured.
+The cockpit of RA-76825 was totally destroyed and four crew members were killed while three others were injured.

 Probable cause: